dadrian/dadrian.io/content/blog/posts/startup-math.md

 are coming back to reality.
 But what does this mean?
 What makes a valuation out of this world?
 And how does this affect employees?

+Startup valuations are determined by the amount of money a company raises in exchange for a percentage of ownership.
+Usually[^1], this is a 20% stake, meaning that a company that raises a $15M Series A is usually valued at $15M / 0.2 =
+$75M.
+The Seed round is the first round a company raises[^2], followed by the Series A, then Series B, and so on.
+If a company successfully IPOs, it will usually raise at least through a Series D first[^3].

-The general rule of thumb for valuations of startup software companies is that the valuation is 10x the annual revenue, with 20x for companies with incredibly strong growth potential.
-This starts to have meaning usually around Series A.
+The general rule of thumb for valuations of startup software companies is that the valuation _eventually_ (Series C-ish) needs to be around 10x the annual revenue, with 20x for companies with incredibly strong growth potential.
+Very early companies raising seed and pre-seed rounds likely have zero or next-to-zero revenue, and will usually raise $1-20M be given a valuation in the
-Very early companies raising seed and pre-seed rounds likely have zero or next-to-zero revenue, and will usually be given a valuation in the $5-20M range based on how good of a team and a story the founders can put together, and whether or not the [founders are white men][white-male-founders].
+$5-100M range based on how good of a team and a story the founders can put together, and whether or not the [founders are white men][white-male-founders].
+Because the startup probably doesn't have any revenue at this point, it's often simpler to just think of Seed rounds in terms of ownership: you give away 15-20% of the company in exchange for money, a good story, and maybe some initial traction.
+Nowadays, this can continue all the way through Series A and B.
+Including the seed round, a company is usually diluted 20-30% by the Series A, and then another 10-20% for the Series B and each round after that.

-Once a startup reaches a point where they’re actually selling a product and making some revenue, they will eventually need to get to an annual revenue number that is 10% of their valuation.
+Once a startup reaches a point where they’re actually selling a product and making some revenue, they will _eventually_ need to get to an annual revenue number that is 10% of their valuation.
 The better the growth potential and the better of a storyteller the CEO is, the longer they can put this off.
-Startup valuations are determined by the amount of money a company raises in exchange for a percentage of ownership.
-Usually, this is a 20% stake, meaning that a company that raises a $15M Series A is usually valued at $15M / 0.2 = $75M.
-This means the company needs $75M / 10 = $7.5M in annual revenue to maintain that valuation.
+If the startup has network effects (like a social network), or if user growth is really strong and bottom-up (like a developer-focused infra startup), and there's a clear way to _eventually_ convert the users into revenue, this can further delay the need to align revenue with valuation.

 If you are offered options or stock as part of a compensation package at a startup, the strike price and value of those options are based on the valuation